What is Google Analytics?

 Google Analytics Options at OSU

-- Request access to the university-wide Google Analytics account that is already installed on all OSU Drupal sites.
+- Request access to the university-wide Google Analytics account that is already installed on most websites here at OSU.

-- Create your own Google Analytics account and add the tracking ID to your site.
+- Create your own Google Analytics account and add the measurement ID to your site.
+There are instructions below for Drupal 7 and Drupal 10 on how to add the measurement ID.

 The university-wide Google Analytics accounts runs on some of the WordPress blogs produced by https://blogs.oregonstate.edu/.
 It will be updated for GA4 for only the OSU branded themes, Branch, Sapling, Magazine, Pine, OSU Standard.
 If you opt to use a non-branded theme, you need to manage your own Google Analytics.